MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md

         |Description|Provide your existing URL and new custom URL|

 > [!IMPORTANT]
 > Before raising the support ticket for an instance **enabled with Phone number authentication**, please make sure your training portal is accessible with the configured custom domain.
-After opening the website, when you click on the **SIGN IN** the login page should return an error.
+After opening the website, when you select **SIGN IN**, the login page should return an error.

 ## For Social Accounts like Google, Microsoft and Facebook

 ### For Production Slot URL

-1. Open B2C Tenant resource from Resource group.
+1. Open the B2C Tenant resource from Resource group.

-2. Select Azure Active Directory B2C Settings
+1. Select **Azure Active Directory B2C Settings**.

-3. Select Applications under Manage and select the application
+1. Select **Applications** under Manage and select the application.

-4. Under reply URL, please add your new custom domain URL in the format, "https:// {custom domain} /signin-b2c".
-For example, "https://contosolearning.contoso.com/signin-b2c".
+1. Under reply URL, please add your new custom domain URL in the format, *https:// {custom domain} /signin-b2c*, for example, *https://contosolearning.contoso.com/signin-b2c*.

    > [!NOTE]
    > Please ensure the case for "/signin-b2c" is exactly as mentioned since the URL is case sensitive.

-5. Click on Save.
+1. Select **Save**.

 ### For Staging Slot URL

 1. Open B2C Tenant resource from Resource group.

-2. Select Azure Active Directory B2C Settings
+1. Select **Azure Active Directory B2C Settings**.

-3. Create a new application. (+ Add)
+1. Create a new application (+ Add).

-4. Enter the name of the application.
+1. Enter the name of the application.

-5. Switch on “Web App / Web API”
+1. Switch on “Web App / Web API”

-6. Make sure “Allow implicit flow” is turned off and “Native Client” is turned off.
+1. Make sure “Allow implicit flow” is turned off and “Native Client” is turned off.

-7. Set the reply URI for Azure AD B2C as \<basedomain>/signin-b2c (e.g.: 'https://\<name>-staging.azurewebsites.net/signin-b2c'.
+1. Set the reply URI for Azure AD B2C as *\<basedomain>/signin-b2c* (e.g.: *https://\<name>-staging.azurewebsites.net/signin-b2c*.
 This URL will serve as a temporary testing URL on which the website will be deployed before moving to production.
    > [!NOTE]
    > Please ensure the case for "/signin-b2c" is exactly as mentioned since the URL is case sensitive.

-8. Click on Create
+1. Select **Create**.

 ## For Azure Active Directory (Work or School account)

 ### For Production Slot URL

-1. In Azure portal, select Azure Active Directory.
+1. In Azure portal, select **Azure Active Directory** then **App registrations**.

-2. Then select App registrations.

-3. Select the application from list of registered apps.
+1. Select the application from list of registered apps.

-4. Select Authentication.
+1. Select **Authentication**.

-5. Now add the redirect URL in following format,"https:// {customdomain} /signin-azureAD"  (e.g.: "https://contosolearning.contoso.com/signin-azureAD")
+1. Now add the redirect URL in the following format, *"https:// {customdomain} /signin-azureAD"*  (e.g.: "https://contosolearning.contoso.com/signin-azureAD")
    > [!NOTE]
    > Please ensure the case for "/azureAD" is exactly as mentioned since the URL is case sensitive.

-6. Click on Save.
+1. Select **Save**.

 ### For Staging Slot URL

-1. In Azure portal, select Azure Active Directory.
+1. In Azure portal, select **Azure Active Directory** then select **App registrations**.

-2. Then select App registrations.

-3. Click + New application registration.
+1. Select **+ New application registration**.

-4. Enter Name of the application, select Application type “Web app/API”
+1. Enter the name of the application, select Application type as “Web app/API”.

-5. Now add the redirect URL in following format, "https:// {websitename}-staging /signin-azureAD" (e.g  "https://contosolearning-staging.azurewebsites.net/signin-azureAD")
+1. Now add the redirect URL in following format, "https:// {websitename}-staging /signin-azureAD" (e.g  "https://contosolearning-staging.azurewebsites.net/signin-azureAD")
    > [!NOTE]
    > Please ensure the case for "/azureAD" is exactly as mentioned since the URL is case sensitive.

-6. Click on Create
+1. Select **Create**.

 ## Troubleshoot for Custom Domain URL Setup

-Following are some troubleshooting steps for the scenario when your website is not reachable even after following all of the above mentioned steps,
+If your website is unreachable even after following all of the above mentioned steps try the following troubleshooting steps:

 ![Troubleshoot for Custom Domain URL Setup](../../media/image%28341%29.png)

 Check the DNS entry is propagated by any online tool available.
 [Example](https://mxtoolbox.com/DNSLookup.aspx).

-There can be 2 cases:
+There can be two cases:

 1. **No entry is present**